anup-moitra/foundational-linux-training/01-understanding-linux-concepts/02-understanding-the-os.md

 Every computer needs a hidden manager that makes sure everything works together smoothly.
 This manager is called the **Operating System (OS)**.
 It decides which programs get to use the CPU, how memory is shared, how files are stored, and how your apps connect to the internet.

-When you click an icon or type into a terminal, you’re touching the **surface** of the OS.
-Underneath, it’s quietly juggling thousands of tasks to keep your system safe and stable.
+When you click an icon or type into a terminal, you are touching the **surface** of the OS.
+Underneath, it is quietly juggling thousands of tasks to keep your system safe and stable.

 ### 📚 What Will You Learn?